Scaling and Load-Balancing Equi-Joins: The Algorithm

-Notice that the keys in $joined\_index_1$ are repeated.
-Line $6$ in \Algorithm~\ref{algo:tree_join_basic} distributes these keys randomly among the executors for load balancing. \mbox{\textit{\MultistageJoinCodeName{}Iteration}} (\Algorithm~\ref{algo:tree_join_iteration}) uses the keys that have $2$ or fewer records in both joined relations in $joined\_index_1$ to produce the second partial results, $partial\_results_2$ (\Figure~\ref{fig:multistage_join}(e)), and uses the remaining keys to produce the second joined index, $joined\_index_2$ (\Figure~\ref{fig:multistage_join}(f)).
+The \mbox{\textit{\MultistageJoinCodeName{}Iteration}} algorithm (\Algorithm~\ref{algo:tree_join_iteration}) uses the keys that have $2$ or fewer records in both joined relations in $joined\_index_1$ to produce the second partial results, $partial\_results_2$ (\Figure~\ref{fig:multistage_join}(e)), and uses the remaining keys to produce the second joined index, $joined\_index_2$ (\Figure~\ref{fig:multistage_join}(f)).
 While all the keys in $joined\_index_2$ have the same value, they are distributed among the executors for load balancing.
 All the keys in $joined\_index_2$ have $2$ or fewer records in both joined relations.
 Hence, no more iterations are executed, and $joined\_index_2$ is used to produce the third and final partial result, $partial\_results_3$ (\Figure~\ref{fig:multistage_join}(g)).
 The union of the three partial results constitutes the inner-join results of the input relations in \Figure~\ref{fig:multistage_join}(a).

 We next analyze \mbox{\textit{\MultistageJoinCodeName{}Basic}}.
-For simplicity, we assume both lists of a joined key have the same length, $\ell$, and $\lambda$ is the relative cost of sending data over the network vs. its IO from/to a local disk, and $\lambda > 0$.
+We assume that $\lambda$ is the relative cost of sending data over the network vs. its IO from/to a local disk, and $\lambda > 0$.